dobkeratops/rfcs/0000-placeholder_hole_syntax.md

 # Summary

-"ask the compiler" - Parse "_" in any ident position as a placeholder to query possibilities, inspired by the haskell "holes" workflow.
+"ask the compiler" - Parse "_" in any ident position as a placeholder to query possibilities, inspired by the haskell "holes" workflow, allowing typechecking of incomplete code.

 # Motivation